7 Home Loan features to consider

-Some lenders may offer the ability to stop making repayments for a short period of time, for example a Family Repayment Pause of between 3 and 6 months if the borrower goes on maternity or paternity leave and doesn’t have funds available through their redraw facility.
-Conditions may apply so check with your lender.
+Life happens, and unexpected costs or reduced income can affect your ability to afford payments on your home loan.
+Some banks may offer a break and allow you to stop making repayments for a short period of time.
+An example might be a Family Repayment Pause between 3 and 6 months if the borrower goes on maternity or paternity leave, and doesn’t have funds available through their redraw facility.

 - Home loan packages

-Some lenders will offer packages which include discounted rates and access to other benefits such as discounted credit cards.
-There may be a small fee associated with these packages so it’s important to enquire about fees and charges associated with the package, so that the cost does not exceed the benefit.
+Packages can include discounted rates and access to other benefits like a waived annual credit card fee.
+There may be an annual fee associated with these packages so make sure you enquire about the fees and charges associated with the package, so that the cost does not exceed the benefit.

 - Interest only repayments